 British Values at DJPA

-British Values at Dame Janet underpins every aspect of our culturally diverse school, as do our school values.
+British Values at Dame Janet underpin every aspect of our culturally diverse school, as do our school values.

-British Values is more than simply a statement, it is a mind-set for all of us.
+British Values are more than simply statements, they are a mind-set for all of us.

 British Values define our nation.
 The way we uphold them defines our school.